 Time frame: Baseline, Week 16 and Week 52

-Change From Baseline in Infants' Dermatology Life Quality Index (iDLQI) For Participants <4 Years of Age From Baseline up to Week 16 and up to Week 52
+Change From Baseline in Infants' Dermatology Life Quality Index (iDLQI) Score For Participants Less Than (<) 4 Years of Age

 The DLQI is a validated 10-item questionnaire covering domains including symptoms/feelings, daily activities, leisure, work/school, personal relationships, and treatment.
-The participant will rate each question ranging from 0 (not at all) to 3 (very much) and score ranges from 0 to 30.
-A higher total score indicates a poorer quality of life (QoL).
+The participant rated each question ranging from 0 (not at all) to 3 (very much) and score ranged from 0 to 30.
+A higher total score indicated a poorer QoL.

 Time frame: Baseline, Week 16 and Week 52

-The POEM is a 7-item questionnaire that assessed disease symptoms (dryness, itching, flaking, cracking, sleep loss, bleeding and weeping) with a scoring system of 0 (absent disease) to 28 (severe disease) (high score indicative of poor quality of life \[QOL\]).
+The POEM is a 7-item questionnaire that assessed disease symptoms (dryness, itching, flaking, cracking, sleep loss, bleeding and weeping) with a scoring system of 0 (absent disease) to 28 (severe disease).
+A high score indicated poor QOL.

 Time frame: Baseline, Week 16 and Week 52

-Pharmacokinetic (PK)/Pharmacodynamic (PD) Relationship Between Nemolizumab Serum Concentration and Changes in Peak Pruritus Numeric Rating Scale (PP NRS)
+Pharmacokinetic (PK)/Pharmacodynamic (PD) Relationship Between Nemolizumab Serum Concentration and Changes in PP NRS

 Time frame: Baseline, Week 16 and Week 52